fsquillace/junest/README.md

 an isolated GNU/Linux environment inside any generic host GNU/Linux OS and without the need to have root privileges for installing packages.

-JuNest contains mainly the package managers (called [pacman](https://wiki.archlinux.org/index.php/Pacman) and [yaourt](https://wiki.archlinux.org/index.php/Yaourt)) that allows to access to a wide range of packages from the Arch Linux repositories.
+JuNest contains mainly the package managers (called [pacman](https://wiki.archlinux.org/index.php/Pacman) and a simple wrapper of [yaourt](https://wiki.archlinux.org/index.php/Yaourt) called yogurt) that allows to access to a wide range of packages from the Arch Linux repositories.

 The main advantages on using JuNest are: